keystone-enclave/keystone/docs/source/Keystone-Applications/SDK-Basics.rst

  - Runtime (system level, inside enclave, trusted) - most users will not modify this
  - Enclave app (userspace, inside enclave, trusted)

-Most users will only need to write a simple Host, and use the default Keystone runtime.
+Most users will only need to write a simple Host, and use the Eyrie runtime.
 The bulk of the work is done in the enclave application, and in the glue that holds the components together.

 NOTE: Right now all "edge" components (that is, anything that handles data and calls between enclave code and non-enclave code) is